-I don’t pay much attention for what passes for comics journalism these days, mostly because I don’t pay much attention to what passes for comics these days.
-Despite the protestations of the heavily invested, comics have become a niche medium — a currently fashionable niche medium, but still one of limited reach and scope.
+I don’t pay much attention for what passes for comics journalism these days, price mostly because I don’t pay much attention to what passes for comics these days.
+Despite the protestations of the heavily invested, viagra approved comics have become a niche medium — a currently fashionable niche medium, but still one of limited reach and scope.
 Writing for comics publication — print or online — is a matter of preaching to the choir, with each venue offering minor variations on the same copy and pasted press release sermon.

 Combine a rather thin stream of bona fide “news” with the pressures of a regular schedule, and you’ve got an environment where industry gossip, tangential novelty pieces, and facile yet overlong “Top XX” lists assume an unhealthy importance and percentage of column space.

 Granted there are some diamonds to be found amidst the piles of dross.
 Young Master Sims’s exploration of the racial politics of nostalgia was one of the finest pieces of comics commentary in recent memory.
 On the other hand, there’s Andy Khouri’s recent piece about white supremacists getting into a tizzy over Idris Elba playing Heimdall in the upcoming Thor movie, in which Khouri takes a meaty topic and reduces it into canned taco filling.

 The article has the feel of a product commissioned around the strength of a handful of modestly clever jokes, which it delivers reasonably well (despite falling back on the “it’s all imaginary” cop-out used to sidestep the underlying and enduring appeal of “fantasy” genre material and the issues it entails).

 When it comes to the wind-up, however, Khouri whips out this masterpiece of internet-based journalism:

 The reason Kenneth Branagh cast Stringer Bell as Heimdall in Thor is because that is awesome.
 Did you see the Thor trailer?
 Heimdall is awesome!